patsyuk03/LibraryXArm7Robotont/README.md

 * [3.
 Kitting Station Setup](#3-kitting-station-setup)
 * [4.
 Using kitting_station package](#4-using-kitting_station-package)
 ## 1. Introduction
-Learning factory is a work-based learning approach that provides students with hands-on experience working with industrial robots in a simulated factory environment.
-This repository is a ROS package which provides a software for the manipulator robot in the kitting station of learning factory.
+Learning Factory is a work-based learning approach that provides students with hands-on experience working with industrial robots in a simulated factory environment.
+This repository is a ROS package that provides software for the manipulator robot in the kitting station of the learning factory.
 The software is developed for the library use case where a mobile robot carries the books to the manipulator robot which then stores them on the shelf.
 This package supports two types of setup:
 1. With one manipulator robot (demo: //link)
 2. With two manipulator robots (demo: //link)
 ## 2. Preparations before using this package